BillWaller/C-Menu/README.md

 ### C-Menu View Architecture

-- Instead of using seek and read operations on a complicated buffering system, C-Menu View leverages the Kernel's sophisticated demand paged virtual memory.
+- C-Menu View doesn't employ seek and read operations in a complicated buffering scheme.
+There is a better way.
-- Lazy loading means that the program doesn't waste time seeking, reading, and populating buffers that will not be needed.
+- C-Menu View accesses files as arrays, letting the Kernel's sophisticated demand paged virtual memory do all the work.
-- Simplicity - Files are mapped onto the Kernel's virtual memory address space and leveraging the Kernel's sophisticated demand paged virtual memory.
+- Lazy loading means that that C-Menu View doesn't waste time seeking, reading, and populating buffers that will never be used.
-- Zero-Copy I/O - Using "mmap", C-Menu View reads directly from virtual memory, without having to copy blocks from the file-system into heap address space.
+- Zero-Copy I/O - Conventional programs copy file buffers into heap address space.
+C-Menu View reads directly from the Kernel's virtual memory.
 - Simplicity - A picture is worth lots of words.
 No reads, no seeks, no buffer management schemes, at lest not for view.
-It's all handled by the kernel.
 The following snippet includes all of View's file I/O.

 <img src="screenshots/file-io.png" alt="nvim log" title="nvim log" />